Gastordia/LANBridge/README.md

    Also, make sure to verify your identity [here](https://dashboard.ngrok.com/settings#id-verification) to enable TCP endpoints.

+   You can modify the file where the token is stored by editing the LANBridge.py file.

 4. Follow the prompts, or if you're feeling lucky (or lazy):
    - Just keep hitting enter like you're trying to skip a cutscene in a video game.
    - The script will use default options faster than you can say "I should probably read those".